Open Search

 Career Opportunities with an MHA in Nursing Leadership

-Every healthcare organization needs smart, effective, and positive leaders.
-While an MHA can prime you to enter a nurse executive role, it can also prepare you to step into other administrative and managerial roles.
+While an MHA can prime you to enter a nurse executive leadership role, it can also prepare you to step into other administrative and managerial roles.
+An MHA focuses on the skills necessary to manage the unique needs of health care facilities and their various personnel and could prepare you for any of the following career paths:4

 • Nurse executive